 Old CFL bulbs are e-waste.
 If you have a bulb handy, take a look at one now.
 You’ll see the crossed-out wheelie bin symbol on the base.

 CFL bulbs contain mercury vapour.
 It’s unwise to dispose of them in landfill where the vapour will eventually leak into the ground.
-Instead, you should give the bulbs to a WEEE registered retailer when you replace them with LEDs.
+Instead, you should give the bulbs to a WEEE registered retailer when you replace them with LED light bulbs.